Southeast Coastal Conference on Languages & Literatures

-The Department of Foreign Languages would like to invite you to its Annual SouthEast Coastal Conference on Languages & Literatures (SECCLL).
-This conference includes topics in Arabic (new), French, German, Spanish, Hispanic Linguistics, Classics, Comparative Literature, East Asian/Chinese (new), and Special Topics in language, literature, culture, pedagogy and film.
-SECCLL also encourages the participation of Graduate students.
+The Department of World Languages & Cultures would like to invite you to its Annual SouthEast Coastal Conference on Languages & Literatures (SECCLL).
+This conference includes topics in Arabic, Classics, French, German, East Asian languages, and Spanish, and studies of language, literature, culture, pedagogy, and film.
+SECCLL encourages the participation of Graduate students.

 What is SECCLL?

-SECCLL is a scholarly conference gathering either the last week in March or the first week in April attracting scholars from the region and beyond.
+SECCLL is a scholarly gathering that attracts scholars from the region and beyond.
 SECCLL is oriented toward the participation of scholars from both public and private institutions of higher education.
 It is a collegiate, informal and respectful environment marked by a rigorous and productive exchange among academics.

 Meet Our Planning Committee